 That's it for the first copy layer.

-Modified Style for the First Copy Vertical Layer
+8. Styling the Second Copy Vertical Layer

 Copy and paste the second copy Horizontal layer's layer style to the second copy Vertical layer, and then double-click the Vertical copy 2 layer to change the Bevel and Emboss effect's Angle to -82, and its Altitude to 53.